PM discusses IHK situation with Macron, Abdullah II

 In his conversation with the Jordanian King Abdullah II, the prime minister shed light on India’s illegal and repressive policies in IHK which have not only led to a grave humanitarian crisis but also endangered peace and security in the region.

-Imran said that India, with its unilateral and fascist actions, was aiming to change the demography of the disputed territory, a blatant violation of the UN resolutions and international norms.
+Imran said that India, with its unilateral and fascist actions was aiming to change the demography of the disputed territory, a blatant violation of UN resolutions and international norms.

+Urging action on the part of the international community, the prime minister said it must take notice of the Indian excesses and raise voice for the oppressed people of IHK.

 ISLAMABAD: Prime Minister Imran Khan on Wednesday telephoned French President Emmanuel Macron and Jordanian King Abdullah II Ibn Al Hussein to apprise both leaders of the current situation in the disputed territory.